 Intervene is an innovative training course based on the Intervene Resource package, developed by a multi-disciplinary committee of experts and survivors.
 This specialized training provides an in-depth look at the issue of domestic minor sex trafficking through the lens of service providers and advocates, offering tools to effectively reach sexually exploited youth.
 This course is designed to specifically prepare service providers to improve identification and intake procedures to account for indicators of trafficking and use strength-based, trauma-informed intervention and assessment techniques appropriate for adolescent victims of trafficking.
 It includes all topics from the customized training, with an additional focus on the impact of trauma, challenges to rehabilitation and keys to interaction with victims.

 Required training duration: 4-8 hours

 Shared Hope International works with organizations and individuals to provide cost-effective solutions for their training needs.
 Price varies depending on location, length of training, size of training and materials requested.

-The following training curriculum provide education on the issue of domestic minor sex trafficking and suggest practices to improve agency response.
+The following training curriculum provide education on the issue of domestic minor sex trafficking and suggested practices to improve agency response.

 Domestic Minor Sex Trafficking – Prostituted Children in the United States: Identifying and Responding to America’s Trafficked Youth is an interactive training tool for agencies and organizations that may come in contact with child sex trafficking victims in the United States, including law enforcement, social services, non-governmental organizations, and juvenile justice.
-This training tool offers a comprehensive guide to domestic minor sex trafficking including the law, the role of vulnerability, pimp control and manipulation, and effective responses.
-The accompanying 40-minute training video offers four 10-minute instructional courses that expand upon information presented in the guide and allows viewers to witness indicators and displays of trafficking.
+This training tool offers a comprehensive guide to understanding domestic minor sex trafficking including the law, the role of vulnerability, pimp control and manipulation, and effective responses.
+The accompanying 40-minute training video offers four 10-minute segments that expand upon information presented in the guide and allows viewers to witness undercover investigation reports as well as interviews with victims.